Workers Compensation in Wyoming

 The average monthly wage for a person receiving workers’ compensation in Wyoming was $2,759.02 during the fourth quarter of 2020.
 The Department of Workforce Services will pay ⅔ of your average weekly salary, up to $779 per week.
 Medical benefits, travel reimbursement, vocational rehabilitation, and other services are also available to you.
 Wyoming law requires that all employers carry workers’ compensation insurance, but there are exceptions.
 Volunteers for non-profit organizations, independent contractors, and casual laborers are among the occupations that have exclusions.

-The steps you take immediately following a workplace incident in Wyoming are critical for the purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Wyoming are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
 Don’t delay receiving help from a Wyoming healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury